Apply

 Contractors, subcontractors, suppliers and other third parties providing services for or to the University

-• As part of their contract, will comply with this policy.
+• As part of their contract, will comply with this policy and will ensure that all of their employees and agents comply with this policy.

 • Assess reports and determine if the University has the jurisdiction to investigate.